sarlv/MyTaxi/readme.md

 * *npm i*
 * *npm start*

-Than do same in directory FF go to folder Server and run
+Do same in directory FF go to folder Server and run
 * *npm i*
 * *npm start*
 * *open in browser http://localhost:3000*